Mike Adams

 Haldane Duncan

-Has also directed Eastenders, Emmerdale,
+directed Eastenders, Emmerdale, Brookside, Hollyoaks

-In his native Scotland, he has also done, seven series of Taggart,
+In his native Scotland, he has also done, seven

-its early days, Take the High Road
+Game and in its early days, Take the High Road

 Terry Dyddgen-Jones